kinsidar/DFAQ/docs/database/microsoftAccess/tableToQuery.md

-# Adding Query to your form
+# Replace Direct Table Link with Queries

 In this specific example, my form has been linked directly to a table.
 I rename that table which causes the form to lose track of the table and following error shows up when I click on the form: